recoveryhub/2021-wanderers/Source/Draft/MJ_TW_008.md

 But now, day and night, she saw before her the winged Marduk, shining one, god of gods!
 Desire held her, to be, that day, of the mountain-top.
 It sprang like a strong tree in the rose-lit forest, or rather it stood the forest itself....

-Dav after day went by, and here was autumn.
+Day after day went by, and here was autumn.
 The votary Â-rishat spoke to Iltani.
 “The rulers of the temple sit to-day in the room of the lion.
 You and twenty more are chosen to pass before them.”

 Priests and priestesses, chiefs in sanctity, sat in the room of the lion.
 Iltani saw them as huge veiled forms, guardians of the way to Marduk, god of gods, raying light—